What is a community of interest

 Why do we fund communities of interest

 We know that treatment of particular groups of people can mean that they are disadvantaged and this can contribute to significant differences in mental and physical health.
 There are some stark inequalities in the average life expectancy across different population groups.
-For example, homeless women and men live 38 and 31 years fewer years respectively than women and men on average.
-People with learning disabilities also have shorter lives than the average, by 23 years among men and 27 years among women.
+For example, Communities experiencing racial inequity.
+People with learning disabilities also have shorter lives than the average, Communities experiencing racial inequity

 Find out more about health inequalities and specific communities of interest: